-Boundary value analysis and Equivalence partitioning, explained with simple example:
+Boundary Value Analysis and Equivalence Partitioning explained with a simple example:

-E.g.: If you are testing for an input box accepting numbers from 1 to 1000 then there is no use in writing thousand test cases for all 1000 valid input numbers plus other test cases for invalid data.
+For example, if you are testing for an input box accepting numbers from 1 to 1000 then there is no use in writing thousands of test cases for all 1000 valid input numbers plus other test cases for invalid data.

-Using equivalence partitioning method above test cases can be divided into three sets of input data called as classes.
-Each test case is a representative of respective class.
+Using the Equivalence Partitioning method above, test cases can be divided into three sets of input data called classes.
+Each test case is a representative of the respective class.

-So in above example we can divide our test cases into three equivalence classes of some valid and invalid inputs.
+So in the above example, we can divide our test cases into three equivalence classes of some valid and invalid inputs.

-Test cases for input box accepting numbers between 1 and 1000 using Equivalence Partitioning:
+Test cases for input boxes accepting numbers between 1 and 1000 using Equivalence Partitioning:

-1) One input data class with all valid inputs.
-Pick a single value from range 1 to 1000 as a valid test case.
-If you select other values between 1 and 1000 then result is going to be same.
+#1) One input data class with all valid inputs.
+Pick a single value from the range of 1 to 1000 as a valid test case.
+If you select other values between 1 and 1000, then the result is going to be the same.
 So one test case for valid input data should be sufficient.

-2) Input data class with all values below lower limit.
-I.e. any value below 1, as a invalid input data test case.
+#2) Input data class with all values below the lower limit. i.e., any value below 1, as an invalid input data test case.

-3) Input data with any value greater than 1000 to represent third invalid input class.
+#3) Input data with any value greater than 1000 to represent the third invalid input class.

-We have selected one representative from every input class to design our test cases.
-Test case values are selected in such a way that largest number of attributes of equivalence class can be exercised.
+We have selected one representative from each input class to design our test cases.
+Test case values are selected in such a way that the largest number of attributes of equivalence class can be exercised.

-Equivalence partitioning uses fewest test cases to cover maximum requirements.
+Equivalence Partitioning uses the fewest test cases to cover the maximum requirements.

 Test cases for input box accepting numbers between 1 and 1000 using Boundary value analysis:

-3) Test data with values just above the extreme edges of input domain i.e. values 2 and 1001.
+#3) Test data with values just above the extreme edges of the input domain i.e. values 2 and 1001.

-Boundary value analysis is often called as a part of stress and negative testing.
+Boundary Value Analysis is often referred to as part of Stress and Negative Testing.

 Note: There is no hard-and-fast rule to test only one value from each equivalence class you created for input domains.
 You can select multiple valid and invalid values from each equivalence class according to your needs and previous judgments.

-E.g. if you divided 1 to 1000 input values in valid data equivalence class, then you can select test case values like: 1, 11, 100, 950 etc. Same case for other test cases having invalid data classes.
+For example, if you divide 1 to 1000 input values invalid data equivalence class, then you can select test case values like 1, 11, 100, 950, etc. Same case for other test cases having invalid data classes.